 WooCommerce Payments has no setup charge and no monthly fees.
 You pay 2.9% + $0.30 for each transaction made with U.S.-issued credit or debit cards.
 For cards issued outside the U.S., there’s an additional 1% fee.

-Your funds will automatically be deposited into your nominated account daily, on a two-day rolling basis.
+Your funds will automatically be deposited into your nominated account daily, on a two-day rolling basis*.
 Need access to your funds quicker?
 No problem.
-For a small additional fee of 1.5%, you can use Instant Deposits for WooCommerce Payments to request a deposit and gain access to your funds within 30 minutes – no matter when you need it.
+For a small additional fee of 1.5%, you can use Instant Deposits for WooCommerce Payments to request a deposit and gain access to your funds within 30 minutes – no matter when you need it (eligible merchants in the U.S. only).

 Other options: Stripe and PayPal Powered by Braintree